Hope you've been well.

 - Requiring clicks/interaction only when asking the reader to make a choice (not just to read further)

 Our rates for illustrated fiction are based on panel count.
-We pay a certain rate for the panels themselves, and a quarter again as much for the interactivity of those panels.
 (An animated panel is considered one panel.
 If you have questions, please query.)
+We pay a flat fee for reprints.

 We require that sequential art be under 50 panels.